 So friends, do you want to know how you can enter for a chance to win the Seriously Delish Cookbook and the Simply Calphalon Nonstick 6-Piece Bakeware Set?
 It’s easy!
 Pop over to Jessica’s gorgeous blog and check it out, then pop back over here and leave me a comment (that includes your email!) letting me know what recipe of hers you’d love to make first!
 She has so many incredible recipes I know picking one will be easy!
 A winner will be selected, at random, April 1st, 2015.
 USA residents only (sorry!!!).

-Pistachio Cream Cake with Chocolate Ganache and a Giveaway
+Pistachio Cream Cake with Chocolate Ganache

 Yield 8 large slices